What to Expect from Oral Probiotics: 6 Key Points

 Types of Oral Probiotics

-Oral probiotics are developed specifically for the oral microbiome.
+Oral probiotics are developed specifically for the bacterial environment of the mouth.

-They’re considered most effective when they’re directly delivered to the oral cavity (mouth) via lozenges, chewable tablets (as opposed to swallowable), or probiotic drinks.
+They’re considered most effective when they’re directly delivered to the mouth via lozenges, chewable tablets (as opposed to swallowable), or probiotic drinks.

 Toothpaste can also contain oral probiotics.
-Oral probiotic strains deliver bacteria directly to your mouth so that they can colonize the surfaces inside your mouth.
+Oral probiotic strains deliver bacteria directly to your mouth so that they can establish themselves on the surfaces inside your mouth.

-The probiotic strains that are considered the most effective and beneficial to the oral microbiome include:
+The probiotic strains that are considered the most effective and beneficial for the mouth's bacterial environment include:

 • Lactobacillus reuteri